jquery/testswarm/README.md

    loaded, make sure `AllowOverride` is set to "`All`" (at least not to "`None`") in your Apache configuration.

+1. Copy `./config/robots.txt` to `./robots.txt` (or add similar rules to your main `robots.txt` file if TestSwarm is not in the root directory).

 1. Create an entry to your crontab for action=cleanup.
 This performs various cleaning duties such as making timed-out runs available again for testing.
    `* * * * * curl -s http://example.org/api.php?action=cleanup > /dev/null`